martinktay/predicting-customer-payment-default-risk/README.md

 1. Clone the repository
 2. Ensure `water_collections_demo.sqlite` is in the project directory
-3. Create an `images/` directory for saving visualizations
+3. Create an `images/` directory for saving visualisations
 4. Open `Predicting Customer Payment Default Risk.ipynb`
 5. Run all cells sequentially

-### 📸 Visualizations Successfully Added
+### 📸 Visualisations Successfully Added

-All visualization images have been generated and are now displayed in the README:
+All visualisation images have been generated and are now displayed in the README:

 **✅ Image Inventory:**